JohnnyHyytiainen/lab_sql_DE25_johnny_hyytiainen/dashboard/pages/index.md

 ## 4 - Seasonal Trends Analysis
-***Key insights:*** As per the Managers request, I have analyzed the revenue streams over time.
+***Key insights:*** I have analyzed the revenue streams over time.
 We can clearly see that the end of summer (July/August) is our most profitable period.
 As stated in analysis #1 we should focus on having our **top performing** genres in stock, to not miss out on revenue by not having enough rentals in stock.

 ```sql monthly_trends_query
 -- Groups by month using strftime.
 Filters out incomplete data from 2006-02